Shiva9168/shiva9168.github.io/README.md

 To run this project locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/portfolio-website.git`
+1. Clone the repository: `git clone https://github.com/Shiva9168/Portfolio-Website.git`
 2. Open the project in your preferred code editor.
 3. Open the `index.html` file in your web browser.
 4. Replace `action="https://formsubmit.co/b1158234038ead0ec8276ceea8d7fc3b"` in line 246 of the `index.html` file with your own email submission URL.
 5. Replace `data-sitekey="7c6909e1-98fd-45b9-87ca-e7bd14ee0e42"` in line 253 of the `index.html` file with your own hCaptcha site key.

 > Note: To obtain the hCaptcha site key, you can sign up on the hCaptcha website (https://hcaptcha.com/) and create a new site.
 The site key will be provided to you after the registration process.

-> Note: To use a custom email submission service, you can sign up on formsubmit.co (https://formsubmit.co/) and obtain your own email submission URL.
+>To use a custom email submission service, you can sign up on formsubmit.co (https://formsubmit.co/) and obtain your own email submission URL.

 ## Contributing